bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * The players have taken no hostile action against Strahd and should be granted a presumption of innocence.
 * The players' actions in Death House were conducted in self-defense, and therefore should be excused.

 If the players appear to doubt Strahd's fidelity to his concessions, [he promises](https://www.reddit.com/r/CurseofStrahd/comments/e99hko/an_anthology_of_strahds_taunts_and_quips/), "Fear not, dear children.
 I am no liar.
-We both know deception is for the weak."
+We both know deception is for the weak." *Looks at Goatler*

 When the players have answered all of Strahd's questions to his satisfaction, he bids them farewell and steps back into the black carriage.